 - The promoters are always offered different repayment options as per their convenience.

-- However, they may work out a repayment plan as per the business cash flows in order to avoid financial difficulties while servicing the loan.
+- However, they may work out a repayment plan as per the business cash flows to avoid financial difficulties while servicing the loan.

 - Contrary to the popular belief, the business loan rates are thus not exorbitant.

-- These costs are based on the several criteria such as
+- These costs are based on several criteria such as

 - The financial situation of the business